FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Isabella is a ESG Junior Analyst at Fronterra.

-She holds a Bachelor’s degree in Environmental Engineering from the Universidad Nacional Agraria La Molina (UNALM), where she built strong foundations in ecology, climate analysis, environmental management, and urban sustainability.
-Her academic background includes research on green infrastructure, climate change, and territorial resilience, complemented by specialised training in climate action planning and applied ecological research through the REPU Urban Ecology Internship at The University of Texas at Austin.
+Isabella holds a Bachelor’s degree in Environmental Engineering from Universidad Nacional Agraria La Molina (UNALM).
+Her academic work included research on green infrastructure, climate change, and territorial resilience, complemented by training in climate action planning and applied ecological research through the REPU Urban Ecology Internship at The University of Texas at Austin.

 Contact Isabella at esg_cusco@fronterra.eco